American as apple pie. American as a hot dog. American as baseball. American as a red barn.

-By the mid to late 1800s, Midwest farmers once again had time enough to care about painting.
+By the mid-to-late 1800s, Midwest farmers once again had time enough to care about painting.
 Since the United States didn’t have the plentiful copper slag piles of Falun, farmers used what they had on hand as pigment: rust.
-They collected and crushed rust flakes, added linseed oil, as the Swedes had done centuries earlier.
+They collected and crushed rust flakes, added linseed oil, just as the Swedes had done centuries earlier.
 The traditional red American barn was born.

-Americans associate red with barns because another method of weatherproofing emerged and eclipsed it.
+Sidenote: Red isn’t the only color associated with American barns.
+Another, cheaper method of weatherproofing emerged and eclipsed the Falun red.
 This new paint used utilized materials at hand, didn’t require any amount of cooking and wasn’t as dangerously toxic as the copper or iron-based paints: whitewashing.

-While Americans did not invent this effective anti-weathering barn paint (also known as “Swedish red”), we did popularize the barn as a multipurpose outbuilding.
+While Americans did not invent this effective anti-weathering barn paint (also known as “Swedish red“), we DID popularize the barn as a multipurpose outbuilding.
 Europe’s smaller barns mainly served as storage for grain, livestock, and machinery.
-Americans have always loathed the inefficient use of resources, so we found a wider range of uses for these cavernous structures.
+Americans have always loathed the inefficient use of resources, so we found a wider range of purposes for these cavernous structures.